arielhouri/Exercise03/README.md

 - The timeout time of the server is `60 seconds`.
 The timer resets everytime a new client connects to the server.
 - We built the server using a unique threads structure in order to support the features above (e.g., a timeout to stop accepting new clients while still serving the already existing clients).
+  -We updated the destructor in order to fix memory leak.(Approved)